-What Are Sweat Proof Underwear?
+What Is Sweat Proof Underwear?

 Be sure to check out my Top 9 Sweat Management Solutions article.
 It contains information about sweat blocking undershirts, sweat proof underwear, various antiperspirant & sweat-reducing options, and much more.

-Meaning, they don’t want the sweat from their body penetrating all the way through the fabric, where it will come in contact with their pants (shorts, slacks, jeans, etc.) and leaving visible sweat stains.
+Meaning, they don’t want the sweat from their body penetrating all the way through the fabric, where it will come in contact with their pants (shorts, slacks, jeans, etc.) and leave visible sweat stains.

-Best Underwear For Sweating
+How To Find The Best Underwear For Sweating

 Sweat Marks – They’re Freaking Embarrassing